-The evaluation process may use relevant data and information that the District already collects for other purposes.
-The Superintendent or designee must post the information developed as a result of the policy evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
+The Superintendent or designee must post the information developed as a result of the policy reevaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
+Reviews and re-evaluations in years they are due must be submitted to ISBE by September 30.

 - 12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following: - a.
 2:260, Uniform Grievance Procedure.
-A student may use this policy to complain about bullying. - b.
+A student may use this policy to complain about bullying.

+- b.
+2:265, Title IX Sexual Harassment Grievance Procedure.
+Any person may use this policy to complain about sexual harassment in violation of Title IX of the Education Amendments of 1972. - c.
 6:60, Curriculum Content.
-Bullying prevention and character instruction is provided in all grades in accordance with State law. - c.
+Bullying prevention and character instruction is provided in all grades in accordance with State law. - d.
 6:65, Student Social and Emotional Development.
-Student social and emotional development is incorporated into the District's educational program as required by State law. - d.
+Student social and emotional development is incorporated into the District's educational program as required by State law. - e.
 6:235, Access to Electronic Networks.
-This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - a.e.
-7:20, Harassment of Students Prohibited. -This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceivingperceived characteristic that is identified in (the policy.
-Eachlist of those characteristics is also identified in 7:20 is the same as the list in this policy's second paragraph.policy). - f.
+This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - f.
+7:20, Harassment of Students Prohibited.
+This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - g.
 7:185, Teen Dating Violence Prohibited.
-This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - b.g.
-7:190, Student Discipline.
-Behavior.
-This policy prohibits students from engaging in, and provides consequences for, hazing, bullying, or any kind of other aggressive behavior that does physical or psychological harm to another or any behaviors, or urging of other students to engage in such conduct; prohibited conduct includes any use of violence, force, noise, coercion, threats, intimidation, fear, harassment, or other comparable conduct. - e.h.
-7:310, Restrictions on Publications-and Written or Electronic Material.; Elementary Schools.
-This policy prohibits students from: (i and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (ii2) creating and/or distributing written, printed, or electronic material, including photographs and Internetphotographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.
+This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - h.
+7:190, Student Behavior.
+This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - i.
+7:310, Restrictions on Publications; Elementary Schools, and 7:315, Restrictions on Publications; High Schools.
+These policies prohibit students from and provide consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.